 It is the policy of this school that no child should bring any drug, legal or illegal, to school.
-If a child will need medication during the school day, the parent or carer should notify the school and ask permission for the medication to be brought (see Administrating Medication Policy).
-This should be taken directly to the school office for safekeeping.
+If a child will need medication during the school day, the parent or carer should notify the school and ask permission for the medication to be bought in (See Administrating Medication Policy).
+The medicine should be taken directly to the school office for safekeeping.
 Any medication needed by a child while in school must be taken under the supervision of a teacher or other adult worker.
+During the Coronavirus pandemic specific medical conditions for children will be discussed with parents and a risk assessment formulated.
+Parents are to hand medicine to the teacher (via the child) at the start of the day.
+Revisions to the Administering Medication policy have also been made.

-The school will take very seriously misuse of any substances such as glue, other solvents, or alcohol.
+The school will take very seriously misuse of any substances such as glue, other solvents or alcohol.
 The parents or carers of any child involved will always be notified.
-Any child who deliberately brings substances into school for the purpose of misuse will be punished by fixed-term exclusion.
+Any child who deliberately brings substances into school for the purpose of misuse will be punished by fixed term exclusion.
 If the offence is repeated, the child will be permanently excluded, and the police and social services will be informed.